Personal Health Device Implementation Guide

 }

-The PHG Device Resource, can, in theory have all the same entries as in the PHD Device Resource plus one additional property that gives the list of Continua certified Health and Fitness interfaces.
+The PHG Device Resource, can, in theory have all the same entries as in the PHD Device Resource plus one additional property that gives the list of certified Health and Fitness interfaces (to downstream servers).
 A PHG can be certified for both proper operation with PHD specializations as well as proper operation with downstream servers.
 One of those 'Health and Fitness' interfaces is the upload to RESTFul FHIR servers.
 Some PHGs also support uploads of the data as PCD-01 and some support questionnaires.

 However, the only required PHG entries are the time synchronization protocol and the system id identifier.
-For Continua compliance, PHGs must also report their Continua version, the list of certified PHD interfaces, the list of certified Health & Fitness interfaces, and the regulation status.
+For compliance with this IG, PHGs must also report the list of certified PHD interfaces and the list of certified Health & Fitness interfaces.

 The time synchronization protocol is important as the PHG plays an important role in the measurement time stamps, and may change them from what the PHD reports if warranted.